PennLINC/qsirecon/docs/models/dti.rst

 **DTI Concept Introduction**: Basser et al. introduced DTI as a new MRI modality that computes a Gaussian diffusion tensor per voxel, yielding eigenvalues and eigenvectors that describe 3D water diffusion :cite:p:`basser1994`.
-This enabled mapping of fiber orientations in tissue and orientation-independent scalar measures like trace (sum of eigenvalues, related to Mean Diffusivity, MD).
+This enabled mapping of water diffusion orientations in tissue and orientation-independent scalar measures like trace (sum of eigenvalues, related to Mean Diffusivity, MD).
 It established the idea that tensors encode more microstructural information than single-direction diffusivities.

-**First Anisotropy Indices**: Pierpaoli and Basser defined fractional anisotropy (FA), a normalized 0–1 index quantifying how anisotropic (directionally dependent) diffusion is :cite:p:`pierpaolibasser1996`.
+**Anisotropy quantification**: Pierpaoli and Basser defined fractional anisotropy (FA), a normalized 0–1 index quantifying how anisotropic (directionally dependent) diffusion is :cite:p:`pierpaolibasser1996`.
-They demonstrated that earlier methods (diffusion measured in just a few directions) underestimated anisotropy, and introduced rotationally invariant metrics (FA, relative anisotropy, etc.) to robustly characterize white matter integrity.
+They demonstrated that earlier methods (diffusion measured in just a few directions) underestimated anisotropy, and introduced rotationally invariant metrics (FA, relative anisotropy, etc.).
 This work also cautioned that noise can bias anisotropy measures requiring eigenvalue ordering.

 **First Human DTI Maps**: Pierpaoli et al. acquired the first DTI scans of the human brain, mapping principal diffusion directions and magnitudes :cite:p:`pierpaoli1996`.
-They observed that water diffuses ~3 times faster along axonal fibers than perpendicular to them in highly coherent tracts (e.g. corpus callosum) than in regions with crossing or less organized fibers.
+They observed that water diffuses ~3 times faster along axonal fibers than perpendicular to them in highly coherent tracts (e.g. corpus callosum).
 They also introduced Trace (D = 3×MD) as an orientation-invariant measure of overall diffusivity, which was roughly uniform in normal brain except higher in cortical gray matter due to its